Article Image

 o Budding Phase: Induction training (LBSNAA), field postings, and cross-cadre exposure.

-o Blooming Phase: Managerial roles, specialization (e.g., finance, rural development etc).
+o Blooming Phase: Managerial roles, specialisation (e.g., finance, rural development, etc.).

 iii.
 Position Classification:

-o Central Civil Services (Group A / B).
+o Central Civil Services (Groups A and B)

 o State Civil Services.